olmax04/gta5spankbot/README.md

-﻿# Bot for farming blunts in GTA5RP
+﻿# Bot for farming blunts/spanks in GTA5RP

 > Warning: Bot works only in 16:9(1920x1080)